yoxisem544/ScreenshotPreventing-iOS/README.md

 If you use RxSwift in your project, there is a Rx extension to drive `preventScreenCapture` property on `ScreenshotPreventingView`.

-Use `RxScreenshotPreventing` pacakge for this extension.
+Use `RxScreenshotPreventing` package for this extension.

 ```swift
 whetherOrNotToPreventScreenshotObservable